What does Charles mean?

-Charles \ch(ar)-les\ as a boy's name is pronounced charlz.
+Charles [charles]▼ as a boys' name is pronounced charlz.
 It is of Old German origin, and the meaning of Charles is "free man".
 From "karl", similar to Old English "churl", meaning "man, serf".
 The first Holy Roman Emperor (seventh to eighth century) Charlemagne (Latin Carolus Magnus, meaning "Charles the Great") was a powerful German leader who created a more ordered society out of the chaos that followed the fall of Rome.
 He united France and much of central Europe.
 His widespread fame gave rise to many forms of his name.
 Charles is the French variant of Carolus or Karolus, adopted by the English especially since the 17th-century reigns of kings Charles I and II.
-Charles and its variant forms have been favoured by the royalty of several countries, including the present Prince of Wales.
+Charles and its variant forms have been favored by the royalty of several countries, including the present Prince of Wales.
 Charlie and Charly are occasionally used for girls.
 See also Arlo.
 Naturalist Charles Darwin; French president Charles de Gaulle; author Charles Dickens; actor Charlie Chaplin; basketball player Charles Barkley.

-Charles is a very popular first name for men (#8 out of 1220) and also a very popular surname or last name for all people (#537 out of 88799).
-(1990 U.S. Census)
+Charles is a very popular first name for men (#8 out of 1220, Top 1%) and also a very popular surname for both adults and children (#589 out of 150436, Top 1%).
+(2000 U.S. DEMOGRAPHICS)

 Charles reached its highest rank of #5 in the U.S. during the years 1920-1929, and is at #50 currently.
 (TOP 2000 NAMES, 2015)